How to create an Express Entry Profile for Canada in 2026

 Personal Details and Marital Status Declaration

 Enter your full legal name exactly as it appears on your passport.
 Include any aliases or previous names.
 Provide date of birth, country of birth, citizenship, and current marital status.
-For common-law or married applicants, include partner details if they will accompany you.
-Accuracy here prevents identity mismatches later.

 Contact Details and Passport Identity Field Inputs

 Add current address, phone number, and email.
 Use an address you can access reliably.
-In the identity section, input passport details carefully—number, issue date, expiry date, and country of issuance.
+In the identity section, input passport details carefully, number, issue date, expiry date, and country of issuance.
 Double-check every digit and date.

 Study History: Inputting ECA Credentials and Issuing Dates